-Residents are responsible for their personal security and that of their belongings within College facilities.
-There are several measures your student can take to assist with protecting his/her safety.
-When leaving his/her room, even for a few minutes he/she should lock his/her room door.
-A student should also carry his/her student ID with them at all times.
+Residents are responsible for their personal security and that of their belongings within university facilities.
+There are several measures your student can take to assist with protecting their safety.
+When leaving their room, even for a few minutes they should lock their room door.
+A student should also carry their student ID with them at all times.
 The student ID card serves as a “key” for access to the residence halls equipped with ID card readers and exterior doors should be kept closed at all times.

 What can my student do to be safe on campus?

 Student safety is a priority.
-The College of William & Mary and the Williamsburg area are, for the most part, a wonderful community.
+The university of William & Mary and the Williamsburg area are, for the most part, a wonderful community.
 However, we are not immune to crime.
-It is important that your student takes appropriate measures to protect him/herself and his/her belongings.
-Your student should carry his/her student ID at all times.
+It is important that your student takes appropriate measures to protect themselves and their belongings.
+Your student should carry their student ID at all times.
 The student ID card serves as a “key” for access to the residence halls, academic buildings, meals, vending machines, Swem Library, Recreation Center, Student Health Center and the W&M Express Account.
-In addition to the ID, your student should always carry his/her room key.
-Your student should get in the habit of locking his/her room door every time they leave, even if only for a few minutes.
+In addition to the ID, your student should always carry their room key.
+Your student should get in the habit of locking their room door every time they leave, even if only for a few minutes.
 Exterior doors should never be propped open.
 Finally, when walking on campus, the buddy system is always recommended, especially at night.
 Student escort services are available and free of charge.

-What can my student do if he/she is not getting along with his/her roommate?
+What can my student do if they are not getting along with their roommate?